How the EU’s new PSD2 directive makes your Pleo payments even more secure

 What happens next?

-PSD2 comes into force soon, so this is the perfect chance to get a spending solution set up for your company.
+With the ongoing update of EU payment regulations and the continued enforcement of PSD2 (now supplemented by new rules), this is the perfect chance to get a spending solution set up for your company.

 Something that keeps your money safe – and make sure your team can buy what they need to do great work.